 Mikaela is interested in how new media in internal communication affects followership.
 She is focusing on top management videoblogging from an employee perspective.
 More specifically how the employees in large organizations receive "leadership" through this new internal communications medium.

 Inkeri’s research focuses on occupational gender segregation in Finland.
 Inkeri’s study analyses how students’ interest in different subjects has developed, and how this nuances what we know about the causes of occupational gender segregation.
 In addition to gender, the analysis focuses on the role that language skills and migration background play in occupational choices.
 This double focus on both gender and migration background further nuances the theory creation on the causes of occupational gender segregation.
 Before starting her PhD, Inkeri worked as a Gender Equality and Diversity Specialist and thus has extensive experience of practical equality work in organizations.

 Stefan has a background in applied psychology and started his doctoral studies at Hanken in 2019.
-He is interested in how high performance work practices and goal setting affect goal commitment and how goal commitment, in turn, affects well-being.
+He is interested in how high performance work practices and goal setting affect employee well-being.